Selling on your own? Get the free 16-page FSBO guide.

 Final Walkthrough

-The buyer does a final walkthrough the day before or the morning of closing.
-They’re checking that the property is in the same condition as when they went under contract, agreed-upon repairs were completed, and you haven’t removed anything that was supposed to convey (like the refrigerator or curtain rods).
+The buyer should be doing the final walkthrough on the day of or the day immediately before closing.
+They’re checking that no damage has occurred to the property, agreed-upon repairs were completed, and you haven’t removed anything that was supposed to convey (like the refrigerator or curtain rods).
+As the seller, expect the buyer to request this — it’s standard and you should accommodate it.

 Before You Leave the House